Phalcode/gamevault-docs/docs/troubleshooting.md

 - Ensure that you use the correct protocol (http or https) in the connection string, particularly if your server doesn't support SSL.
 - If you have disabled authentication in your server configuration, make sure to include the authentication header for user-specific requests.
 [See here](./server-docs/configuration.md) for more information.

+### Server wont save images
+- Review your server log for error details.
+- Check if the user you run the crackpipe-backend with, has the required permissions for its mounted volume folders.

 ### User Registration Activation

 - Find instructions on granting privileges to your first user in [this](./server-docs/user-management.md#initial-setup) guide.